-InstallAware is the first installer tool to natively support Windows 10 Redstone and the entire Windows 10 Redstone eco-system, including Visual Studio 15 integration, Team Foundation Server 2015 with Service Pack 1 integration, APPX Project Centennial export to bridge your Desktop apps to the Universal Windows Platform, and App-V 5 virtualization.
+InstallAware is the first installer tool to natively support Windows 10 Redstone and the entire Windows 10 Redstone eco-system, including Visual Studio 2017 integration, Team Foundation Server 2017 integration, an APPX Desktop Bridge for your Desktop apps, carrying them across to the Universal Windows Plaform Highway, and Microsoft App-V 5 virtualization.

 InstallAware is the first and only installer that can pin your applications directly next to the live tiles on the Windows 10 Start Menu and the Windows 10 Taskbar.
 InstallAware is also the first and only installer capable of pinning your applications directly to the controversial Windows 8.1 Start Screen.
 With any other installer, these areas of prime real estate on end-user Desktops are off-limits - legacy installation vendors are content to repeat Microsoft's official position that programmatic pinning is impossible.
 InstallAware regularly achieves the impossible - unlike other vendors, we don't rest on our laurels - we work hard to give you all the tools you need to get your apps noticed, and your hard work rewarded.